esmevane/evening/README.md

 ---
 ## Overview

-Evening is a story-forward narrative game system, with a tactical

-tabletop game engine with a focus on dramatic play, improvisational tooling, and fun, obvious mechanics.
+Evening is a story-forward narrative game system, with a tactical core but a focus on dramatic play, improvisational tooling, and fun, obvious mechanics.

+Every game of Evening has a different **format**.
+Things like heists, exploration, combat, and social intrigues are all modeled as formats.
+Each session, you pick a format and play it.
+So while you keep your characters, if you choose, the game you play with them can vary a lot.

+### I Just Want the PDF

+There's some stuff in the `build` folder for you.
-## Lineage
+## Predecessors

 Evening is made from smashing together some of the best and most popular tabletop systems, all open sourced.
 The most notable three origination systems are:

-- [The 5th Edition SRD](https://dnd.wizards.com/resources/systems-reference-document), which lays the foundation of the core framework, which is a [[d20-centric]] tactical game with a [[level-based progression]].
+- [The 5th Edition SRD](https://dnd.wizards.com/resources/systems-reference-document), which lays the foundation of the core framework, which is a *d20-centric tactical game* with a *level-based progression*.
 - [Blades in the Dark](https://bladesinthedark.com/basics), a narrative game about a circle of scoundrels trying to make their mark on a rad ghost city.
-Blades gives us the idea of [[narrative prompt back-pressure]], and [[improvisational tools over premade kits]].
+Blades gives us the idea of *narrative prompt back-pressure*, and *improvisational tools over premade kits*.
 - [The Cypher System](https://csol.montecookgames.com/), which itself is a narrative focused d20-centric general framework.
-From Cypher, we take the concept of [[compositional character creation]], and the idea of [[tiered difficulty ladders]].
+From Cypher, we take the concept of *compositional character creation*, and the idea of *tiered difficulty ladders*.

 ## What you're looking at